 The LED (light emitting diode) is a semiconductor device that gives off light when a current passes through it.
 The brightness of the light depends on the amount of current.
 The resistors limit current (V=IR).
 The transistors can amplify the current and control it.
 The capacitors can store charges and can release them when needed.
 Soldering makes a connection between the wire of a component and the copper foil on a circuit board.
 A switch is used to complete the circuit with the battery.
 The time the capacitors charge up determines the blink rate of the LEDs.
 This kit is a parallel circuit.

 - Learn how to solder video from Electronics 123

-- Education resources from Raspberry Pi.
+- Resources from Raspberry Pi.
 A Raspberry Pi is an inexpensive small digital computer that can be used to make all kinds of projects.

 - Educational products from Elenco, including soldering kits

 - General Lab Safety resources from Flinn Scientific.
 Be sure to check out the Student Safety Contract.

 Let’s talk story

 I did not learn to solder until I was an adult.
 My mentor, Dr. John C. Park, taught me how in a workshop.
 I made bracelets out of telephone wire for practice and I was so proud!
 I had a strong commitment to soldering with the teachers and children in my workshops and camps.
 It’s a basic skill for electrical engineers and it’s not often taught in school.
 I love how it opens up the world of electrical device design!